I am a lover of carousels; this set was a pleasure to paint!

 These images are donated to

-raise money for Restore Oregon at the
+raise money for restoration of the carousel!

 C.W.
 Parker built his first Carousel in 1896.